 Wider Addiction Treatment

-A bigger drug treatment plan is necessary to achieve and maintain sobriety, which includes therapy in order to identify and resolve the causes of alcohol addiction and aftercare to assist in readjusting to life without alcohol and avoiding relapse.
+A comprehensive treatment plan is necessary to achieve and maintain sobriety, which includes therapy to identify and resolve the causes of alcohol addiction and aftercare to assist in relapse prevention.

 Triggers for using alcohol